 What Motivates an Employee?

-As a manager or business owner, you know that your employees are your most valuable resources and when they aren’t motivated they become less productive, less creative, and less of an asset to your company; motivation is key.
+As a manager or business owner, you know that your employees are your most valuable resources, so showing appreciation to them is key. when staff do not feeling appreciated they aren’t they become less productive, less creative, and less of an asset to your company.

 First things first, when navigating the tricky terrain of motivating your workforce, watch out for a few common pitfalls and misplaced motivational tools; let’s remind ourselves what doesn’t work: